 Busch Gardens® Williamsburg is committed to providing all guests with a safe and enjoyable experience.
-Below you will find an overview of services and facilities available for guests with disabilities who are visiting Busch Gardens.
-Refer to our Access Guide to help plan your visit with us.
+Below you will find an overview of services and facilities available for guests with disabilities who are visiting our park.
+Please refer to our Accessibility Guide and our Park FAQs to help plan your visit.
+For your convenience, you may also download and complete the Ride Accessibility Questionnaire before your arrival.
+Please bring your completed questionnaire to Guest Services, which is situated just past the turnstiles on the right-hand side, and they will provide a list of rides and attractions personalized just for you.

 Guests with hard casts, braces, and walking boots will not be permitted to ride Alpengeist, Apollo's Chariot, Griffon and Verbolten.
-Guests with a full arm cast, full leg cast, or braced arm cast may be restricted from riding certain rides and should refer to the Ride Information section of this guide for more information.
+Guests with a full arm cast, full leg cast, or braced arm cast may be restricted from riding certain rides and should refer to the Ride Information section (page 5) in our Accessibility Guide for more information.

 Guests with any type of prosthesis should ensure it is properly secured before riding any ride.
 Leg prostheses are not permitted on Alpengeist, Apollo's Chariot, Griffon and Verbolten.